Sat, 30 Apr 2022

 Until I got to college I didn't understand how people could spend hours a day “studying”.
 When I got there I found out.
 When my first-year hallmates were “studying” they were looking out the window, playing with their pencils, talking to their roommates, all sorts of stuff that wasn't studying.
 When I needed to study I would hide somewhere and study.
 I think the ability to focus on just one thing for a few hours at a time is a great gift that ADD has given me.

-I sometimes imagine that the Devil offers me a deal: I will lose the ADD in return for a million dollars.
+I sometimes imagine that the Devil offers me a deal: I will give up the ADD in return for a million dollars.
 I would have to think very, very carefully before taking that deal and I don't know whether I would say yes.

 I won't write in detail about how I've suffered from depression in my life.
 It's not something I want to revisit and it's not something my readers would find interesting.
 You wouldn't be inspired by my brave resolve in the face of adversity.
 It would be like watching a movie about someone with a chronic bowel disorder who shits his pants every day until he dies.
 There's no happy ending.
 It's not heroic.
 It's sad, humiliating, and boring.